 Public release of Recruit survey results

 Companies in the Recruit Group establish dedicated survey and research organizations matched to the characteristics of their business.
 These organizations conduct a wide range of surveys, from fields related to life stages, such as employment, marriage, and housing, to fields associated with living costs, including travel, eating and drinking, and beauty care.
-We release some of information obtained in these surveys for use in society.
+We release the results of these surveys for the benefit of society.

 Major survey and research organizations